KarlaDesigns/KarlaDesigns/README.md

 - 👀 I’m interested in art, animals, travel
 - 🌱 I’m currently learning UX/UI/Product Design
 - 💞️ I’m looking to collaborate on projects requiring UX/UI
-- 📫 How to reach me karladesignsthings@gmail.com
+- 📫 How to reach me karladesignsthings@gmail.com or IG: @karladesignsthings

 <!---
 KarlaDesigns/KarlaDesigns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.